 Getting New Dentures

-At Smile Denture and Implant Clinic we see many patients excited to receive their first set of dentures!
-This is rightly so, as dentures can improve your confidence, make your life easier and overall improve your quality of life.
+At Smile Denture and Implant Clinic in Ottawa, we see many patients excited to receive their first set of dentures!
+This is rightly so, as dentures can drastically improve your confidence and overall improve your quality of life.
 However, many patients are not sure what to expect in the first few weeks of wearing dentures.
-Here are a few tips from our denturist, Caner Karaceper, to help you enjoy your new prosthesis with minimal discomfort.
+Here are a few tips from our denturist, Caner Karaceper, to help you enjoy your new prosthesis with a minimal discomfort.

 Expect Slight Discomfort